 If you are sure you are able to live abroad safely during the crisis you do not need to return.
 There are certain considerations you are advised to keep in mind.

-- The crisis may last longer than expected.
-You should be prepared to stay abroad for at least 2 months;
+- The crisis may last longer than expected;

-- The number of regulations countries are implementing to fight the coronavirus is expected to increase before it begins to decrease.
-Please consider that hotels and restaurants may close and possibilities for local employment can disappear.
+- The number of regulations countries are implementing to fight the coronavirus may increase.
+Please consider that hotels and restaurants may still close and possibilities for local employment can disappear.

 - Please make sure that you follow the rules and regulations allowing you to stay – for example do not overstay your visa validity period.
 For further information, contact the immigration service of the country where you are staying, or, if possible, the local Estonian embassy.

-If you decide to return to Estonia, please do it as soon as possible.
+If you decide to return to Estonia, please contact a travel agency.

 Transit via Finland – what do I need to take into account?